Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 Learn how to make a fairy garden with this easy step-by-step beginning gardening tutorial for children and adults.
-A miniature DIY fairy garden filled with gnomes, little fairies, toadstools, and cute tiny fairy houses offers children and adults an enchanted play space to develop their creativity and imagination.
-And best of all, miniature gardens make a sweet addition to any porch, deck, backyard, or garden space.
+A miniature DIY fairy garden for gnomes, little fairies, toadstools, and cute tiny fairy houses offers children and adults an enchanted play space to develop their creativity and imagination.
+Miniature gardens also help children learn a few basic gardening skills, develop their sensory systems, improve their ability to self-regulate, and increase their sense of happiness.
+A small garden makes a gorgeous addition to any porch, deck, backyard, or garden space.
+Make one with the DIY gardening tutorial below today!

-A few popular fairy garden ideas include the step-by-step “how-to” tutorial in a half-wine barrel below, a winter wonderland, three easy tabletop beach-themed ideas, and a fairy garden in a tree stump.
-Learn more about fairy gardens, their benefits and uses, what to put in an outdoor fairy garden, and how to make a fairy garden with the supplies and quick and easy do-it-yourself instructions below!
+A few of our more popular DIY fairy garden ideas include the “how-to” tutorial in a half-wine barrel below (scroll down for the complete step-by-step tutorial), our winter wonderland, easy tabletop beach-themed ideas, and even a fairy garden in a tree stump.
+However, there are several other fun ways to make one.
+This fairy garden DIY tutorial will teach you everything you need to get started.
+First published in April 2015, these fairy garden ideas are regularly updated and republished to improve the content.
+Learn more about fairy gardens, their benefits and uses, what to put in an outdoor fairy garden, and how to make a fairy garden with the supplies and quick and easy do-it-yourself instructions and plant-care tips below!

 What is a Fairy Garden?